qurihara/Threejs-Tetris-3DModeler/README.md

 ### Secret features ###
 * Press "c" key for cancel the current block.
 * Press "1","2", and "3" keys to change modes.
 Easy, normal, and hard mode are available.
- * Easy mode: slow speed, and only I-shaped blocks appear.
+ * Easy mode: slow speed, and easy blocks only appear.
  * Normal mode: medium speed.
  * Hard mode: high speed.